So you want to start playing jazz, right?

 Getting into the groove to play the drums is not much different from learning other instruments like the guitar.
 You will need to choose between an electric, acoustic, or a folk guitar.

 The same applies to drums, where you have the option of acoustic and electronic drums.
 If your heart lies with classic acoustics, then choosing the gear made for the style of music you are playing vital.

 Choosing any other drum kit apart from a jazz kit will only give you a hard time.
-As mentioned above, jazz calls for the production of groovy sounds.
-Other types of drum kits produce far different sounds.

 The Features Of a Jazz Drum Set